Xunnamius/black-flag/packages/extensions/README.md

 `strip-aliased`, `strip-dashed`.

 Also note how `withBuilderExtensions` returns a two-element array of the form:
-`[builder, withHandlerExtensions]`. `builder` should be exported as your command's [`builder`][8] function **without being invoked**.
+`[builder, withHandlerExtensions]`. [`builder`][8] should be exported as your command's [`builder`][8] function **without being invoked**.
 If you want to implement additional imperative logic, pass a `customBuilder` _function_ to `withBuilderExtensions` as demonstrated in the previous example; otherwise, you should pass an options configuration _object_.

-On the other hand, `withHandlerExtensions` **should be invoked immediately**, and its return value should be exported as your command's `handler` function as demonstrated in the previous example.
+On the other hand, `withHandlerExtensions` **should be invoked immediately**, and its return value should be exported as your command's [`handler`][9] function as demonstrated in the previous example.
 You should pass a `customHandler` to `withHandlerExtensions` upon invocation, though this is not required.
 If you call `withHandlerExtensions()` without providing a `customHandler`, a placeholder function that throws `CommandNotImplementedError` will be used instead, indicating that the command has not yet been implemented.
-This mirrors [Black Flag's default behavior for unimplemented command handlers][9].
+This mirrors [Black Flag's default behavior for unimplemented command handlers][10].

 #### New Option Configuration Keys